elastic/rally/docs/cluster_management.rst

     esrally install --quiet --distribution-version=7.4.2 --node-name="rally-node-0" --network-host="127.0.0.1" --http-port=39200 --master-nodes="rally-node-0" --seed-hosts="127.0.0.1:39300"

-The parameter ``--network-host`` defines to which network interface this node will bind to and ``--http-port`` defines which port will be exposed for HTTP traffic.
+The parameter ``--network-host`` defines the network interface this node will bind to and ``--http-port`` defines which port will be exposed for HTTP traffic.
 Rally will automatically choose the transport port range as 100 above (39300).
 The parameters ``--master-nodes`` and ``--seed-hosts`` are necessary for the discovery process.
 Please see the respective Elasticsearch documentation on `discovery <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-discovery.html>`_ for more details.

 This produces the following output (the value will vary for each invocation)::